claytonsingh/icmp-exporter/README.md

-# What is prom-icmp?
+# What is icmp-exporter?
-Prom icmp is an ICMP poller for prometheus.
+ICMP exporter asynchronously sends pings to probe endpoints allowing the detection of path issues.

+Leveraging hardware timestamping features provided by the network card, uncertainty accumulated by thread scheduling and the kernel is eliminated, allowing timestamps to the nearest microsecond.

-The major change from blackbox is that we use counters where possible and asynchronously send packets in the background.
+The major difference from blackbox is that we use counters where possible and asynchronously send packets in the background.
+When a request to the probe endpoint is recieved data collection is started for that target sending a ping every `interval`.
+This background collection continues as long as the probe endpoint for that target is requested more than once every 10m.

 # Command line
 ```
-Usage of prom-icmp:
+Usage of icmp-exporter:
   -drop
         Drop capabilities after starting.
   -hard